mrigeshcmu/learning-cluster/README.md

 2. Sometimes the system may get stuck when reboots after completing installation, in such rare cases, just press the reboot button on the back of the server for more than 10 seconds and restart the system.

 3. During the installation, configure the primary network of `losalamos` on the `eth1` interface.
 You don't need to configure the network of three innet machines during the install process.
-Thus, when installing Ubuntu on the three innet machines, you can either chose `eth0` or `eth1` during network configuration step, and it will eventually show "network auto configuration failed", just ignore and continue.
+When installing Ubuntu on the three innet machines, choose `eth0` during the network configuration step, and it will eventually show "network auto configuration failed", just ignore it and continue.

 4. You probably want to set up the OpenSSH service during installation, so that you can then connect to the server using terminal on your own laptops.
 If you choose *not to update the server automatically* when you install the server, you need to install OpenSSH using